AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        type Date is record
           Day   : Integer range 1 ..
 31;
           Month : Month_Type;
           Year  : Integer range 1 ..
-3000 := 2012;
+3000 := 2032;
        end record;

-       Today    : Date := (31, November, 2012);
+       Some_Day : Date := (1, January, 2000);

     begin
-       Today.Day := 29;
+       Some_Day.Year := 2001;
-       Put_Line ("Today is the " & Integer'Image (Today.Day)
+       Put_Line ("Day:" & Integer'Image (Some_Day.Day)
-                 & " of " & Month_Type'Image (Today.Month)
+                 & ", Month: " & Month_Type'Image (Some_Day.Month)
-                 & ", " & Integer'Image (Today.Year));
+                 & ", Year:" & Integer'Image (Some_Day.Year));
     end Record_Selection;

 Arrays
 ======

-Another very important family of composite types is arrays.
+Arrays provide another fundamental family of composite types in Ada.

 Array type declaration
 ----------------------

-Arrays in Ada are both pretty complex and pretty powerful.
-We will go over their characteristics in detail, but let's start with one way of declaring one.
+Arrays in Ada are used to define contiguous collections of elements that can be selected by indexing.
+Here's a simple example:

 .. code-block:: ada
     :class: ada-run